vibrato/service_bus_metrics_to_sumologic_streamer/Readme.md

 ### Steps

- - convert env.tpl to env.sh
- - replace "YOURVALUE" with your appropriate value
+ - convert env.tpl to env.sh and replace "YOURVALUE" with your appropriate value
  - npm test